nebula-labs-xyz/lendefi-dao/audit/GovernanceToken.md

 ## Conclusion

 The GovernanceToken contract demonstrates strong adherence to the standardized security patterns established for the Lendefi DAO ecosystem.
+The recent role reassignments have significantly improved the decentralization profile of the contract by shifting critical functions from individual control to governance-controlled mechanisms.
 The implementation of role-based access control, timelocked upgrades, secure bridge functionality, and comprehensive supply management provides a robust security foundation.

-The contract successfully implements all required security patterns:
+The contract successfully implements all required security patterns with enhanced decentralization:
-1. ✅ Consistent role management with proper separation of concerns
+1. ✅ Improved role management with proper separation of concerns and reduced centralization
-2. ✅ Timelocked upgrades with appropriate checks
+2. ✅ Timelocked upgrades with appropriate checks and governance oversight
 3. ✅ Supply constraints to prevent inflation
-4. ✅ Secure bridge functionality with proper limitations
+4. ✅ Secure bridge functionality with proper limitations and reduced maximum amounts
 5. ✅ Comprehensive input validation

 No critical or high severity issues were identified.
 The minor issues noted do not compromise the security of the contract and can be addressed in future updates if desired.

-# Great Job on the GovernanceToken Tests!

-Achieving 100% coverage is excellent!
-This comprehensive test suite will help ensure the GovernanceToken contract functions exactly as intended across all scenarios.

-The test suite now thoroughly covers:

-- ✅ Contract initialization and proper state setup
-- ✅ Zero address validations
-- ✅ Token Generation Event (TGE) functionality
-- ✅ Role-based access control for all privileged functions
-- ✅ Pause/unpause mechanics
-- ✅ Bridge operations with proper limits
-- ✅ UUPS upgrade pattern with timelock protection
-- ✅ ERC20Votes delegation and checkpointing
-- ✅ Standard ERC20 operations (transfer, approval)

-Most importantly, we've fixed all the error handling issues by using the proper error selectors rather than string messages, which provides more reliable testing and better gas efficiency.

-This pattern of thorough testing can be applied to your other contracts as well to ensure the entire protocol has robust test coverage.
-Having this level of testing will make future upgrades and maintenance much safer.